 The difference between knowing your triggers and not knowing your triggers is like the difference Indiana Jones had with his father’s notebook in the Last Crusade.

-In the scene where he has to maneuver his way through a booby-trapped maze to make it to the Holy Grail, Indiana uses his father’s notebook to help decipher the riddles which allow him to make throw unharmed.
+In the scene where he has to maneuver his way through a booby-trapped maze to make it to the Holy Grail, Indiana uses his father’s notebook to help decipher the riddles which allow him to make it through unharmed.

 The other guy without the book?
 Well, he loses his head in the process, and metaphorically, if you don’t have your own notebook to decipher your own mazes, you will figuratively, lose your head as well.